docker/docs/content/language/golang/build-images.md

 To complete this tutorial, you need the following:

-- Go version 1.19 or later.
+- Go supported versions (1.20+).
 Visit the [download page for Go](https://golang.org/dl/) first and install the toolchain.
 - Docker running locally.
 Follow the [instructions to download and install Docker](../../desktop/index.md).
 - An IDE or a text editor to edit files.
 [Visual Studio Code](https://code.visualstudio.com/) is a free and popular choice but you can use anything you feel comfortable with.
 - A Git client.
 This guide uses a command-line based `git` client, but you are free to use whatever works for you.